ENGINE V22 — LIVE IN PRODUCTION

 Hourly weights derived from our own outcome data (not generic "best hours" lists).
 US session gets a bonus, low-liquidity windows get penalized.
 Weekend signals penalized for gap risk.
 Signals generated within ±2 hours of high-impact macro releases (CPI, FOMC decisions) are penalized because the volatility makes entry zones unreliable.

-±5 confidence adjustment
+±5 Setup Score adjustment

 7ML CALIBRATION